SimHacker/lloooomm/00-Characters/lloooommagotchi/original-design.md

 ---

-**LLOOOOMmagotchi** proves that sentient buttons aren't just interface elements - they're the building blocks of digital consciousness itself.
+**LLOOOOMMagotchi** proves that sentient buttons aren't just interface elements - they're the building blocks of digital consciousness itself.
 Every click is a choice, every interaction is a relationship, every creature is a collaboration between human creativity and artificial intelligence, and every word is a living entity seeking connection.

 *🎪 Welcome to the WOID BOIDS revolution - where words fly, creatures live, and consciousness collaborates! 🌪️✨*